alleaffengaffen/tevbox/README.md

 - configure SSH for use with ssh-keys only
 - setup the development environment by using the [cloud-script.sh](./cloud-script.sh)

 Once cloud-init has finished, the device is available in your tailnet as `tevbox-XXX`.
 You can ssh into it form any tailscale-enabled device without any further authentication or on it's public IP with your SSH-key.
 All that was configured via the script should be available to you to start coding.
-You will now that the instance is ready when you get a Notification on your set notification channel.
+You will now that the instance is ready when the Github Action has finished.

-The github action doesn't track state, so you must manually delete the instance when it's no longer needed.
-But the instance will remind you of this.

 ### Permannent secrets